xforcered/RemoteMonologue/README.md

 # RemoteMonologue

 RemoteMonologue is a Windows credential harvesting attack that enables remote user compromise by leveraging the Interactive User RunAs key and coercing NTLM authentications via DCOM.
-This technique allows red teamers to extract credentials without moving laterally or interacting with LSASS, making it a novel and stealthy alternative to traditional credential dumping methods.
+This technique allows red teamers to extract credentials without moving laterally or interacting with LSASS, making it a stealthy alternative to traditional credential dumping methods.

 ## **Features**